nhayward/book-light-editorial/pages/05.resources/04.articles/the-lovebirds-limited-pov/item.md

 ---
-title: 'The Lovebirds - Limited POV'
+title: 'The lovebirds - limited POV'
 metadata:
     description: 'Two book editors binge watch movies in search of storytelling gems - on this episode they discuss limited point-of-view (POV) as seen in the movie, The Lovebirds.'
 taxonomy: